 The main issue that will drive your solutions, is the degree and nature of your dyslexia.

-Teachers with dyslexia is a recent phenomenon, which attests to the way technology has helped people with dyslexia overcome many of the difficulties that used to keep them out of the profession.
+Teachers with dyslexia are a recent phenomenon, which attests to the way technology has helped people with dyslexia overcome many of the difficulties that used to keep them out of the profession.
 It is the same in writing.

 First the software: